launchscout/design_exercise/README.md

 Front End Exercise
 ==================
-This is an exercise to show us where your front-end skills are.
+This is an exercise to show us where your UI/UX design and front-end skills are.
 Feel free to use any tools or frameworks you want.

 ## Getting Started